PHP FormMail,

 Note that FormMail only uses REAL_DOCUMENT_ROOT for setting the FILTERS and SOCKET_FILTERS values.
 Therefore, you do not need to set SET_REAL_DOCUMENT_ROOT if you are not using filters.

-For example, our website at http://www.tectite.com/ also lives at https://secure.rootsoftware.com/~tectite/.
-If we run FormMail from the latter location (such as when you place an order) $_SERVER["DOCUMENT_ROOT"] is set to "/home/secure" - which is completely wrong and won't work.
+For example, a website at http://www.yoursite.com/ might also live at https://secure.yoursite.com/~yoursite/.
+If you run FormMail from the latter location (such as when you place an order) $_SERVER["DOCUMENT_ROOT"] may be set to "/home/secure" - which is completely wrong and won't work.
+In these cases, you can use SET_REAL_DOCUMENT_ROOT to ensure FormMail knows your document root regardless of the way it's accessed.

 FormMail uses some logic (in a function called SetRealDocumentRoot) which is designed to set REAL_DOCUMENT_ROOT to the right value based on the setting of SCRIPT_FILENAME or PATH_TRANSLATED (or as a last attempt, DOCUMENT_ROOT).